MidhunSureshR/openauranb/README.md

 # My laptop is not supported.
 What can I do?

-Your best option is to install wireshark (or any URB capturing software) and study how the colors are encoded in the packets.
+Your best option is to install wireshark (or any packet capturing software) and study how the colors are encoded in the packets.